Butalbital, Acetaminophen, Caffeine and Codeine

 - Alcohol and other CNS depressants may produce an additive CNS depression, when taken with Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules and should be avoided.

 - Codeine and butalbital may be habit-forming.
 Patients should take the drug only for as long as it is prescribed, in the amounts prescribed, and no more frequently than prescribed.

 - For information on use in geriatric patients, see PRECAUTIONS, Geriatric Use.

-- Advise patients that some people have a genetic variation that results in codeine changing into morphine more rapidly and completely than other people.
+Advise patients that some people have a genetic variation that results in codeine changing into morphine more rapidly and completely than other people.
 Most people are unaware of whether they are an ultra-rapid codeine metabolizer or not.
 These higher-than-normal levels of morphine in the blood may lead to life-threatening or fatal respiratory depression or signs of overdose such as extreme sleepiness, confusion, or shallow breathing.
 Children with this genetic variation who were prescribed codeine after tonsillectomy and/or adenoidectomy for obstructive sleep apnea may be at greatest risk based on reports of several deaths in this population due to respiratory depression.
-Butalbital, acetaminophen and caffeine with codeine phosphate is contraindicated in children who undergo tonsillectomy and/or adenoidectomy.
-Advise caregivers of children receiving butalbital, acetaminophen, and caffeine with codeine phosphate for other reasons to monitor for signs of respiratory depression.
+Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules is contraindicated in children who undergo tonsillectomy and/or adenoidectomy.
+Advise caregivers of children receiving Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules for other reasons to monitor for signs of respiratory depression.

 In patients with severe hepatic or renal disease, effects of therapy should be monitored with serial liver and/or renal function tests.